 Time After Time - Revolver

-As regards the title of this post, OK … CitySleuth is a Beatles fan.
+As regards the title of this post?
+OK … CitySleuth is a Beatles fan.

 Herbert, having nowhere else to go, takes a cable car to the Chartered Bank of London where Amy works.
 The cable car sign, reading “Presidio Ave, California and Market Streets“, survived into the 1970s even though the line was cut back from Presidio Ave to Van Ness Ave in 1954.
 The bank, at 465 California, was described in an earlier post when Herbert and Amy first met.

 Then … Inside the bank Amy glances over and sees Herbert through a window.
-Note the Chartered Bank Of London name on the window pane.
+Note the Bank Of London name on the window pane.
 Across the street there’s a narrow alley between two buildings.

 She invites him out to lunch, her treat, at a place “… with a view”.
 It’s an offer he can’t refuse.

 Then … They head up to the Equinox, a revolving restaurant at the top of the Hyatt Regency Hotel near the Ferry Building in the Financial District.
-It has views in all directions including this one looking straight down to, at top right, the corner of California and Drumm; Market Street runs diagonally on the left.
+It has views in all directions including this one looking straight down to, at top right, the corner of California and Drumm.
+Market Street runs diagonally on the left.

 Then … An annular section of the floor inside the outer perimeter of the restaurant forms a slowly moving platform that rotates counter-clockwise taking just under an hour for a complete revolution; diners seated on it experience a leisurely 360 degree tour of the city.
 (From their vantage point the city (and the windows) appear to rotate to their right.)
-Down below, the ugly double-decker Embarcadero Freeway runs along the waterfront, hiding and isolating the piers.
+Down below, the double-decker Embarcadero Freeway runs along the waterfront, hiding and isolating the piers.
 That’s Angel Island across the bay in the top left corner.

 Then … Herbert for his part is amazed at how forward she is …